c1au6i0/extractus/README.md

 #> [10] "interaction_actions" "pub_med_i_ds"
 ```

-CTD Tetramers are computationally generated information units that
+Tetramers are computationally generated information units that
-interrelate four data types from the CTD: a chemical, gene product,
+interrelate four data types from the CTP: a chemical, gene product,
 phenotype, and disease.
 They help in understanding the complex
 relationships between these entities and their combined impact on human
 health.